Hidden vibrational bistability revealed by intrinsic fluctuations of a carbon nanotube

-Interstate switching can be well characterized by studying the vibration amplitude $R{}$.
-Respectively, we introduce two thresholds, $R{}_{t_L}$ and $R_{t_H}$ for $R{}(t)$, see Fig.~\ref{fig:switching}~a.
-If the system was fluctuating about the $R{}=0$ state and its trajectory $R{}(t)$ crossed $R{}_{t_H}$, we assume that it has switched to the large-amplitude state.
-On the other hand, if the system was fluctuating about the large-amplitude state and its trajectory $R{}(t)$ crossed $R{}_{t_L}$, we assume that it has switched to the $R{}=0$-state.
-It is critically important that the results do not depend on the precise values of $R{}_{t_L}$ and $R{}_{t_H}$.
-The boundary that separates the basins of attraction to the stable states lies well between these values.

-With the above definition, we further introduce the dwell (residence) times $\tau_\text{up}$ and $\tau_\text{down}$.
-These are the times spent in the zero- and large-amplitude states, respectively, before the system switches from these states.

-Figures~\ref{fig:switching}~b and \ref{fig:switching}~c show time evolution of the nanotube amplitude and the pattern of the trajectories on the quadrature plane (the $\text{X}-\text{Y}$ plane).
-The time intervals $\tau_\mathrm{up}$ and $\tau_\mathrm{down}$ spent by the vibrational mode as it fluctuates about the large- and zero-amplitude states are shown in Fig~\ref{fig:switching}~b by the red and blue thick bars, respectively.
-These intervals refer to the chosen boundaries $R{}_{t_H}$ and $R{}_{t_L}$.
-The region between these boundaries on the phase plane contains the separatrix which separates the basins of attraction of the stable states.
-The experimental data do not allow us to find the separatrix.
-The motion of the oscillator in the rotating frame is slowed down near the separatrix for very small noise intensity, but in the experiment the noise is not that small and the time spent between $R{}_{t_H}$ and $R{}_{t_L}$ is $\sim t_r$.

-Figures~\ref{fig:switching}~d and \ref{fig:switching}~e show the distribution of the dwell times $\tau_\mathrm{up}$ and $\tau_\mathrm{down}$.
-The transitions between states are well described by a Poisson process, and the distribution of the dwell times is close to exponential,
+Figures~\ref{fig:switching}(c) and \ref{fig:switching}(d) show the distribution of the dwell times $\tau_\mathrm{up}$ and $\tau_\mathrm{down}$.
+The transitions between the states are well described by a Poisson process, and the distribution of the dwell times is close to exponential,

-We use Eq.~(\ref{eq:poisson}) to fit the experimental data.
-The dwell times $\tau_\text{down}$ and $\tau_\text{up}$ are given by the values of $<\tau>$ for the corresponding transitions.
-From the fits, we find that these values are approximately the same for the chosen $V_\mathrm{sd}$, with $\tau_\text{up}\approx \tau_\mathrm{down} \approx$~21 ms. These values are much larger than the relaxation time ($t_r$=1-3 ms) of the nanotube, which can be inferred from duration of the switching events themselves: in Fig.~\ref{fig:switching}~b the trajectories leading to transitions are essentially vertical.
-The transition duration may not be estimated on the scale of the Fig.~\ref{fig:switching}~b.
-The detailed data indicates that this duration is on the order of 1-3 ms ($\tau_s$ in Fig.~\ref{fig:switching}~g).
-We also note that the fit of the exponential distribution of dwell times in Fig.~\ref{fig:switching}~d,e is only mildly influenced by the bin size (see Fig.~\ref{fig:switching}~f).
+\MD{This is the central argument in support of the coexistence of two stable states in our system.} We use Eq.~(\ref{eq:poisson}) to fit the experimental data and find that the dwell times are approximately the same for the chosen parameters, with $\tau_\text{up}\approx \tau_\mathrm{down} \approx$~21 ms. The fit is only mildly influenced by the bin size, see Fig.~\ref{fig:switching}(e).
+These dwell times are much larger than the relaxation time $t_r$ of the nanotube, which can be inferred from duration of the switching events themselves: in Fig.~\ref{fig:switching}(b) the trajectories leading to transitions are essentially vertical.
+The detailed data indicates that $t_r \sim$ 1-3 ms, as illustrated in Fig.~\ref{fig:switching}(f) by the average time $<\tau_{s}>$ spent in between the two thresholds.